nuxeo/nuxeo-coldstorage/README.md

 Nuxeo Cold Storage integrates [Jenkins pipelines](https://jenkins.platform.dev.nuxeo.com/job/coldstorage/job/nuxeo-coldstorage/) for each maintenance branch, for _LTS_ (fast track) and also for each opened PR.

 The following features are available:
-- Each PR merge to _lts-2021_ branch will generate a "release candidate" package
+- Each PR merge to _10.10_/_lts-2021_/_lts-2023_ branches will generate a "release candidate" package

 ### Localization Management